 - 2,309,791 hits

-1. The community remains entrenched in 1907 terminology which needs bringing into 2022.
+1. The community remains entrenched in 1907 terminology which needs to be brought into 2022.
 Things have moved on so much but the use of this ancient terminology and what it infers, just keeps us marking time in the last century.
 It does not do us any favours in awareness terms, nor does it do us any favours in clinical terms.
-If clinicians, scientific organsiations (including pharma) and patient advocate organisations will not move on, we as patients and advocates need to pull them along with us.
+If clinicians, scientific organsiations (including pharma), and patient advocate organisations will not move on, we as patients and advocates need to pull them along with us.
 We need to do all we can to remove the term “Carcinoid” from our vocabulary …… and theirs.
 Read more on this issue by clicking here or on the picture:

 2. When an outsider looks into the Neuroendocrine Cancer community, it shouldn’t be a surprise if their first thoughts were that it was some sort of animal welfare or zoological group, particularly focused on black and white striped animals.
 Unfortunately, on this issue, the community seems to be so infatuated by the subject, it’s blinkered to the abject failure of this marketing gimmick and it’s acting like more of a cult than a community.
 Many patients feel dehumanised.
 Like the 1907 parlance above, we also need to move away from this cult thinking.
 Maybe we should employ marketeers in our international awareness organisations and if we currently do, then we need another set ASAP.
 Read more here or click on the picture:

 3. Finally, and I guess this is related to both of the issues above but more with the animal stuff than the nomenclature issue, the incidence and prevalence of Neuroendocrine Neoplasms (the combination of Neuroendocrine Tumours (NET) and Neuroendocrine Carcinomas (NEC)) have both skyrocketed in the last 40 years to the point that many scientists, epidemiologists, and Neuroendocrine specialists are starting to use different terminology, commensurate with the math.
 Read more by clicking here or on the picture below.
 Let’s do the math, not the myth.